List of Love Hina chapters

 The series is licensed for an English language release in North America and the United Kingdom by Tokyopop, which released the 14 volumes between May 7, 2002 and September 16, 2003.
 The English release was one of Tokyopop's first releases in the "Authentic Manga" lineup of titles using the Japanese right to left reading style.
 In doing so the artwork remained unchanged from the original.
 The series has appeared consistently in Tokyopop's top five selling manga and has been reprinted several times.
 In August 2009, it was revealed that Tokyopop's license had been left to expire by Kodansha and would not be renewed.
 Kodansha USA, Kodansha's American division re-released the manga in a five-volume omnibus format with a new translation from October 25, 2011 to March 26, 2013.
-It is also licensed for an English language release in Singapore by Chuang Yi and for regional language releases in France and Québec by Pika Édition, in Spain by Glénat, in Singapore by Chuang Yi, in Brazil by Editora JBC, in Mexico by Grupo Editorial Vid, in Poland by Waneko, in Greece by Compupress, in Germany by Egmont Manga & Anime, in Sweden by Bonnier Carlsen, and in Norway by Schibsted Forlagene.